Tai Po: Education

 In historical eras clan villages organised private study halls or sishu (私塾 (Sīshú, si1 suk6)).
 King Law Ka Shuk, is a declared monument of Hong Kong.
 It is the ancestral hall of the Tang clan Tai Po Tau branch, and historically a study hall.
 Village schools opened with government subsidies in the early 20th century.
 In the 1920s and 1930s secondary schools in the vernacular medium opened in Tai Po.
 Many village schools opened after World War II.
-Due to a decline in the birthrate, by the 1990s the number of school students was declining and many village schools began to close.
+Due to a decline in the birthrate, the number of school students began to decline in the 1990s, leading to the closure of many village schools.

 In the present day, Tai Po is in Primary One Admission (POA) School Net 84.
 Within the school net are multiple aided schools (operated independently but funded with government money) and Tai Po Government Primary School (大埔官立小學).

 Several international schools are also located in the district.

 Hong Kong Public Libraries operates the Tai Po Public Library in the Tai Po Complex.